-Uncertainty about the future and expectations about changes in personnel, operations and strategy can diminish Conrail's customers' enthusiasm for business development projects, risk that Conrail's own people, faced with such diminished opportunities and uncertainties about their own futures, will be less able to generate business and productivity improvements.
+Uncertainty about the future and expectations about changes in personnel, operations and strategy can diminish Conrail's customers' enthusiasm for business development projects, investments, long-term contracts and other forward-looking activity.
+There is also a serious risk that Conrail's own people, faced with such diminished opportunities and uncertainties about their own futures, will be less able to generate business and productivity improvements.
 So far, Conrail has been able to maintain its high level of service and even to grow its revenues since the transaction was announced.
-As time goes on, however, the risks become greater and greater.9
+As time goes on, however, the risks become greater and greater.